 But here’s the most crucial fact: Octocrylene levels can sneakily climb up when stored for a while.

-So if you’re considering using sunscreen that has this chemical, make sure it’s fresh off the shelf and definitely not that tube from the bottom of last summer’s beach bag.
+So, if you’re considering using sunscreen with this chemical, make sure it’s fresh off the shelf and definitely not that tube from the bottom of last summer’s beach bag.

 Methylisothiazolinone: The EU begs to differ